LearAdini/EntityFramework-FluentAPI-DataAnnotations/index.md

 # FluentAPI
 **●Fluent Classes**

-After using Data Annotations I created two new class's both with the same columns and values as in Posts and Comments class's only now I remove all [annotations].
+After using Data Annotations I created two new classes both with the same columns and values as in Posts and Comments Class, only now I remove all [annotations].
 The new Class called FluentPostConfig will inherit from IEntityTypeConfiguration interface using .Metadata.Builders And now I use the Configure method which contains a generic EntityTypeBuilder object and now I can start using the Fluent code,for example like before I want Post_Id to be my PK so I can write now objectName.HasKey(p => p.Post_Id);